Dylan Vanwelkenhuysen

-Dylan Vanwelkenhuysen (born 20 January 1992 in Belgium) is a Belgian footballer who plays for K.V.K.
-Tienen-Hageland and works for Nike in his home country.
+Dylan Vanwelkenhuysen (born 20 January 1992) is a Belgian professional footballer who plays as a forward for KVV Zepperen Brustem.

 Career

 Vanwelkenhuysen started his senior career with Sint-Truidense V.V. in 2011.
 In 2011, he signed for their senior team in the Belgian First Division A, where he made sixteen appearances and scored zero goals.
 After that, he played for Belgian clubs AS Verbroedering Geel, Bocholter VV, and K.V.
 Woluwe-Zaventem, and Armenian club Alashkert, and Belgian clubs K.V.V.
 Thes Sport Tessenderlo, KVK Wellen and K.V.K.
 Tienen-Hageland, where he now plays.

+Personal life

+Vanwelkenhuysen has working for Nike in his home country.